jordandelbar/predictive-maintenance-showcase/docs/setup.md

 ```
 ### Next steps

-At the root of the repository, you will find a `makefile` that assists with
+At the root of the repository, you will find a `Makefile` that assists with
 various tasks.

 #### Download the data